 An active early stage investor, Alex is the founder and chairman of the Harvard Business School Alumni Entrepreneurship Council of Chicago managing the HBS Angels, recognized as one of Chicago’s most active early stage investors, the HBS Global Alumni New Venture Competition for the U.S. Central Region, and the Distinguished Speaker in Entrepreneurship & Venture Capital series.
 Mr. Meyer is a member of the Harvard Business School Alumni Board of Directors where he serves on the Executive Committee.
 He is President Emeritus of the Harvard Business School Club of Chicago and has served on the board of the HBSCC Charitable Fund.

 Mr. Meyer has contributed to a variety of entrepreneurship and innovation programs at Harvard University, University of Chicago, University of Illinois, Northwestern, IIT, and Endeavor as a judge, lecturer, advisor, and international selection panelist and co-authored the Harvard Business School case: Rising from the Ashes - The Emergence of Chicago’s Entrepreneurial Ecosystem (HBS Press).
-He served on Mayor Rahm Emanuel’s tech and economic development delegations to London and Boston.
+He served on Mayor Rahm Emanuel’s tech and economic development delegations to Boston, London and Israel.
 Alex is the founder and past-president of the Society for Business & Management in Engineering, now the National Organization for Business & Engineering (NOBE), and a recipient of the NOBE Lifetime Dedication Award.

 Alex is a founder and officer of the board of Chicago’s Stage773 Theater operating the Stage773 performing arts center and incubator, producing the Chicago Sketch Comedy Festival, and the Cupid Players Theatre Company.
 He holds a B.S. in Mechanical Engineering from the University of Illinois, an MBA from the Harvard Business School, and theatrical education from the Second City Conservatory.
 He was named one of Chicago's 40 Under 40 and is a member of the Economic Club of Chicago.